davisjam/vuln-regex-detector/README.md

 ## Remote queries

 If you don't want to install and run the detectors locally, you can use the [vuln-regex-detector npm module](https://www.npmjs.com/package/vuln-regex-detector).
-This module queries a server hosted at Virginia Tech running the `src/cache/server` code.
+This module uses the `src/cache/client/npm` code to query a server hosted at Virginia Tech.
+The server is running the `src/cache/server` code.

 See [the corresponding README](https://github.com/davisjam/vuln-regex-detector/tree/master/src/cache) for more details.